Toll roads in Texas: Texas Department of Transportation

 The Toll Operations Division of the Texas Department of Transportation (TxDOT) builds and operates toll roads throughout the state.
-It also manages the TxTag electronic toll collection system.
+Until 2024, the division also operated the TxTag electronic toll collection system, which has since been merged into the HCTRA-operated EZ TAG system.

 TxDOT operates three toll roads in Greater Austin (collectively named the Central Texas Turnpike System, or CTTS), six managed-access lanes in the Dallas–Fort Worth Metroplex (branded as TEXpress Lanes), and two toll roads in Greater Houston.

 Public-private partnerships

 TxDOT allows for the creation of toll roads and managed-access lanes through public–private partnerships, officially called Comprehensive Development Agreements (CDAs).
 Under a CDA, the design, construction, and maintenance of the road is paid for by a private operator (typically a consortium of investors) in exchange for the right to collect tolls for an extended period of time.
 TxDOT retains ownership of the road itself and receives a share of the generated revenue.

 At present, five projects in the state are operated through CDAs: